 Regulated subsidiaries of the Barclays Bank Group are required to meet PRA or local regulatory requirements pertaining to liquidity.
 Some of the regulated subsidiaries include Barclays Capital Securities Limited (which is regulated on a combined basis with Barclays Bank PLC under a Domestic Liquidity Sub-Group (DoLSub) arrangement), Barclays Bank Ireland PLC, Barclays Capital Inc. and Barclays Bank Delaware.
-See page 91 for further details of liquidity requirements, including those of the Barclays Bank Group's significant subsidiaries.
+See pages 72 to 76 for further details of liquidity requirements, including those of the Barclays Bank Group's significant subsidiaries.